lf-edge/eden/docs/tests.md

 ### A template file - eden-config.tmpl

-A template file contains 2 sections: eden and test

-Eden section specifies the name of the test and the scenario.
+File specifies the name of the test binary and the scenario.
+Those parameters overrides global parameters from config file.
-Test section describes the environment required for the test.
-This data goes to config that the test sends to EVE.
-It is recommended to use parameters from EdenConfig which is the current config file.

 Example: